rbarisic-lme/pal-dash/readme.md

 ## Configuration

 Edit the ENV files in the .docker-compose to change the configuration.
 This is still WIP so I won't provide a config list just yet.

+## Attributions

+Palsphere Icon shamelessly ripped from [paldex.io](https://paldex.io/palworld/items/pal-sphere/), I'll replace this as soon as I get better at illustrator.